niv-en/flood-monitoring/README.md

 - 4 different `station` classes `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature` and a `Forecast` class

-- Fetch information about each weather station. (position, measures etc0 )
+- Fetch information about each weather station. (position, measures etc)

 - Retrieve readings for each station